shelleyolivia/learn-tutorials/figment-learn/new-pathways/the_graph/05-entities.md

 ## 🧑🏼‍💻 Your turn!
 Define the Punk and Account entities

 Start from the following code below and fill in the two missing fields: `punksBought` on `Account` and `owner` on `Punk`.
-Have a look at Nader Dabit's tutorial on how to use `@derivedFrom` to specific a one-to-many relationship.
+Have a look at Nader Dabit's tutorial on how to use `@derivedFrom` to specify a one-to-many relationship.

 > "For one-to-many relationships, the relationship should always be stored on the 'one' side, and the 'many' side should always be derived."